Shuhaib123/GTV-Final_Submission-/README.md

 At a high level, GTV turns runtime trace data into a graph-oriented concurrency model.

-A Go workload may optionally be instrumented first.
+A Go workload is instrumented first (required).
 It is then executed under tracing.
 Depending on the selected mode, events are either streamed live or parsed after the run.
 In both cases, a shared trace processor normalizes and enriches events before they are rendered in the browser.

 ### Live Replay Pipeline